ylyamin/RT-Thread-on-Allwinner-D1H/documentation/boot_process.md

 # Boot process

-How D1H started. <br>
+Lets figure out how Allwinner D1H booting.<br>
-First we will look bootloaders and example with Linux then RT-Thread.
+In this chapter firstly we will look to Booting ROM, existing bootloaders best practice in example with Linux and RT-Thread, also looks to JTAG and GDB debugging.

-Good articles is:
+Based on information from this articles:
 * https://linux-sunxi.org/Allwinner_Nezha
 * https://fedoraproject.org/wiki/Architectures/RISC-V/Allwinner
 * https://andreas.welcomes-you.com/boot-sw-debian-risc-v-lichee-rv/